sul-dlss/cocina-models/README.md

 ### Step 2: Update client gems coupled to the models

+**NOTE**: You can skip this step if the new release is a patch-level bump only.

 Next, you should release versions of [sdr-client](https://github.com/sul-dlss/sdr-client) and [dor-services-client](https://github.com/sul-dlss/dor-services-client/) pinned to this version because applications such as [Argo](https://github.com/sul-dlss/argo) depend on both of these gems using the same models.

 ### Step 3: Update service API specifications and gems

+**NOTE**: You can skip this first half of the step if there have not been any changes to the `cocina-models` OpenAPI spec since the prior release.

 The cocina-models gem is used in applications that have an API specification that accepts Cocina models.
 Next, make sure that the `openapi.yml` for these applications include the `openapi.yml` schema changes made in cocina-models.
 This list of services is known to include: